monster-js/docs/docs/main-concept/event-emitter.md

 Now, you can import the `routeChangeEvent` function into your component.
 This function accepts the component's `this` context as an argument.
-It returns a function to trigger the event and a function to subscribe to the event.
+It returns an object that has `dispatch` and `subscribe` properties used to trigger and listen for events, respectively.

 Example: